 MATTHEW WALTHER (CHAIR)

 Matt Walther, of Centerville, Ind., has a farming operation consisting of 2,000 row crop acres of corn, soybeans and wheat, and a 120-head cow/calf herd.
-He has served on the AgriBank board since 2011
+He has served on the AgriBank Board of Directors since 2011.

 KERI VOTRUBA (VICE CHAIR)

 Keri Votruba, of Hemingford, Neb., owns and operates a family farming operation consisting of wheat, corn, alfalfa, peas, sunflowers, cow/calf and a background lot.
 He has served on the AgriBank board since 2004.